-All of the factors in play can easily make this process feel overwhelming.
-If this is your first time selling a website, there's real value in going through a broker.
+All of the factors in play can make the valuation process feel overwhelming.
+If this is your first time selling a website, there are real benefits to going through a broker.
 As you might imagine, they usually collect a percentage of the sale for their work.
 However, they can also help you get higher valuations.

 3 Marketplaces for Selling Your Membership Website

 Fortunately, there are a lot of brokers that can help you sell your membership website.
-Let's introduce you to three of the most popular options.
+We'll introduce you to three of the most popular options.

 When it comes to selling websites, Flippa is the most popular marketplace around.
 You can find websites for sale starting as low as a few hundred dollars, and there aren't many requirements for putting up a listing.

 Empire Flippers offers a more customized selling and buying experience.
-To get your website listed, you'll need to provide proof that your membership website brings in at least $1,000 per month on average.
+To list your membership website, you'll need to provide proof that it brings in at least $1,000 per month on average.